 Second, that this pitcher would have to endure a significant test.
 Why?
 Because we all want our protagonists pushed to their limits.
 We want them stressed.
 Of course.
 But what would that test entail?

 And could I leap from the comfort of my mystery structure to write a regular old novel?
-I thought if I could getfireball2 the character up and running that the “test” would reveal itself.
+I thought if I could get the character up and running that the “test” would reveal itself.
 (I’ve never outlined.)
 So I dove in.
 I figured it couldn’t hurt to write a scene and see how it felt.
 And then one scene followed the next and soon I was watching the story come together.

 I followed two basic tenets—seek maximum tension and conflict, strive to reveal my main character’s core internal conflicts as clearly as possible.
 And then the “test” for my main character became apparent.
 The test went to the heart of the sport and one of its unwritten rules.
 It was right there all along, waiting for me to find it.
 And then the rest of the book flowed and I gave my main character a big choice.
 Or was it really a choice at all, given who he is?